 There are different Lasers with different wavelengths for different uses, depending on the clients’ hair and skin type.
 Each type of light can cater to the specific needs of the customer, given their hair and skin type differences.
 At the same time, it’s effectivity is also affected by these differences.
 Hair colour and skin type influence the success of laser hair removal.
 It is most effective for people who have light skin and dark hair because the laser beam targets the pigment (melanin) in the hair.
 Laser hair removal isn’t generally effective for white, grey, red or blond hair because the laser can’t “see” the lighter hair.
 However, advances in technology have made laser hair removal an option for people who have darker skin.

 What to expect before, during and after the procedure?

-Before the actual procedure begins, customers will have the treatment area trimmed, just a few millimeters above the skin surface.
-The machine then adjusted to the settings perfect for the color, thickness, and location of your hair being treated, as well as their skin color.
+Before the actual procedure begins, customers will have the treatment area trimmed, just a few millimetres above the skin surface.
+The machine then adjusted to the settings perfect for the colour, thickness, and location of your hair being treated, as well as their skin colour.
 The client will be asked to wear appropriate eye protection, depending on the wavelength of laser or light source used.
 At the same time, a cold gel or a cooling device applied over the skin to protect the outer layer of the skin, as well as to help the laser light penetrate the skin.

 Now that the customer is fully prepared, the technician will begin the procedure by introducing pulses of light to the treatment area and watching the area for several minutes to make sure the best settings were used and to check for any reaction.